xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-webui.md

    </tbody>
    </table>

-## Location of Desired Capabilities files
+## Location of desired capabilities files

 You can find the settings files for each environment in the `<your test project location>\settings\internal` folder.
 The files for each driver are named as follows: